-Nicolas Bazoge is an intermedia designer.
+Nicolas Bazoge is an intermedia designer and performer.

 After graduating in 2004 from the Institut Supérieur des Techniques du Spectacle (ISTS) in Avignon, Nicolas joined the following year the team of the Centre Dramatique National de Bretagne in Lorient where he worked for 12 years as a lighting director and lighting assistant for numerous directors (Éric Vigner, Arthur Nauziciel, Madeleine Louarn, Christophe Honoré, etc.). as well as touring theatres in France and abroad (Théâtres de l'Odéon, du Rond-Point, de Versailles, Théâtres Nationaux de Strasbourg, de Chaillot, de New-Delhi in India, etc.).
 He also creates lights for companies and directors in residence such as Chloé Dabert, Tommy Millot or Marc Lainé.